Alternative Faso

-Alternative Faso (Le Faso Autrement, FA) is a liberal political party in Burkina Faso led by Ablassé Ouedraogo.
+Alternative Faso (Le Faso Autrement, FA) was a liberal political party in Burkina Faso led by Ablassé Ouedraogo.

 History

 The party was established by Ouédraogo on 30 June 2011.
 It received 1.3% of the vote in the 2012 parliamentary elections, winning a single seat in the National Assembly.

+All political parties in Burkina Faso were dissolved through decree by the junta on 29 January 2026.